haxxxer/args/README.md

 should return a status code of: 2 because the value of --ip is not valid ip address (Check status code with: echo $?)

+P.S: if a flag value contains a space, you should rap it between quotes